oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

   return response_ingest_asset_stream.data.media_workflow_job_id</copy>
 ```

-Wait for Ingest job to complete and can be checked for the ingest status
+Wait for Ingest job to complete and can be checked for the ingest status.

 ```
 <copy># Status on the Ingest Job